rossrobino/ovr/.changeset/forty-bikes-tickle.md

 "ovr": patch
 ---

 perf: Use a time based strategy to yield back to the event loop instead of iterations for more consistent streaming for sync iterators.
+Other refactors and minor perf optimizations.